-The diet is predicated largely on the avoidance of all saturated fats.
-This doesn’t require the onerous reading of labels that I thought it might – it basically necessitates avoiding red meat, dairy and the large majority of all processed (aka junk!) foods.
-The diet isn’t necessarily vegetarian – white fish and skinned white meat are still ok – but there is the recommendation to avoid all dairy (even in low fat alternatives).
-A largely common sense approach seems to work pretty well – but occasionally I’m surprised at the ‘hidden’ fats in some foods (which I’ve now added to my list to avoid): avocados; olives; egg-yokes; walnuts; and some vegetarian meat-substitutes to name but a few.
+My “MS” diet is predicated largely on the avoidance of all saturated fats.
+This doesn’t require the onerous reading of labels that I feared – essentially I just need to avoid red meat, dairy and the majority of processed (aka junk!) foods.
+And this common sense approach seems to work well – although I’m occasionally surprised at the ‘hidden’ saturated fats in some foods: avocados; olives; egg-yokes; walnuts; and some vegetarian meat-substitutes to name but a few.

 The fact that it’s a ‘healthy’ diet (at least, compared to the average diet in 2016 UK) is not really in question – of more pertinence to me are: is it actually helping me keep my MS under control? and are the benefits, which do need to be carefully weighed up against some of the ‘downsides’, actually worth it?

-The concept of an MS diet really stems from the work of Professor Swank, whose long term study of MS patients over a ~30 year period showed remarkable health benefits associated with adopting a diet low (in fact, very low) in saturated fats.
-The evidence he presented seems almost incredible – at a time when there were few, if any, alternative approaches to tackling MS. Today, even though there are now numerous disease modifying drugs available to patients, his dietary recommendations are still very relevant as they do not suffer from the (potentially severe) side effects of the pharmaceutical equivalents; and are of low (arguably zero) financial cost.
+The concept of an MS diet really stems from the work of Professor Swank, whose long term study of MS patients over a ~30 year period showed remarkable health benefits associated with adopting a diet low in saturated fats (<20grams a day).
+The evidence he presented seemed almost incredible – at a time when there were few, if any, alternative approaches to tackling MS. Today, even though there are now numerous disease modifying drugs available to patients, his dietary recommendations are still very relevant as they do not suffer from the (potentially severe) side effects of the pharmaceutical equivalents; and are of low (arguably zero) financial cost.

-In fact, Swank’s original MS diet has since been refined and modified by contemporary ‘experts’ (George Jelinek probably being the highest profile, or, at least, the most visible on the internet).
-Focus has moved away from exacting measurements (‘science’) to easier-to-follow generic advice (‘art’) – but the core tenets remain the same: reduce ‘bad’ fats; increase ‘good’ fats; and supplement with Vitamin D. Avoiding dairy products is an additional, but probably a secondary, recommendation.
-To date, I have been following the ‘art’ approach but, of late, I’ve been feeling the need for this to be bolstered by something more… palpable (statistical or concrete) – both in terms of the diet, and its impact.
+Swank’s original MS diet has been refined and modified by contemporary ‘experts’ (George Jelinek probably being the highest profile, or, at least, the most visible on the internet).
+Focus has moved away from exacting measurements (‘science’) to easier-to-follow generic advice (‘art’) – but the core tenets remain the same: reduce ‘bad’ fats; increase ‘good’ fats; and supplement with Vitamin D. Avoiding dairy products is a further, although secondary, recommendation.

 Gretchen: This ain’t chemistry – this is art.
 Cooking is art.
 And the drug I cook is the bomb, so don’t be telling me.